Information for term Teach In China Program

 - Personalized, step-by-step guidance with document preparation for your visa

 - iNext international travel and emergency medical insurance

 The DestinationClick to Open

 CIEE’s placements are concentrated in the major metropolitan areas of Shanghai, on China’s eastern coast, and Chongqing, near the center of the country.

 Chongqing is both a city and a region.
 The central city has 10 million residents, and the region, about the size of Maine, is home to 30 million.
 It’s an economic powerhouse with a brand-new metro and airport, and more shopping malls and movie theaters than you can count.
 Enjoy spicy Sichuan cooking, visit karst canyons or ancient Buddhist caves, or relax in the hot spring retreats in the mountains around the city.
 Universities, private schools, and kindergartens in Chongqing are always eager to hire teachers!
-Read more or watch videos about Chongqing.
+Get to know Chongqing or watch our Glimpses of Chongqing video.

 Shanghai was once called “the Paris of the East,” and today you’ll find vintage European architecture alongside modern skyscrapers and offices.
 This city of 24 million is a global financial capital, and has been a hotspot for expat living for decades.
 CIEE’s partner employers in Shanghai are private schools and kindergartens serving children aged 2-16.